-One CGIAR is a dynamic reformulation of CGIAR’s partnerships, knowledge, assets, and global presence, aiming for greater integration and impact in the face of the interdependent challenges facing today’s world.
+One CGIAR is a dynamic reformulation of CGIAR’s partnerships, knowledge, assets and global presence, aiming for greater integration and impact in the face of the interdependent challenges facing today’s world.

-- A sharper mission statement and impact focus to 2030, aligned with the Sustainable Development Goals (SDGs);
+- a sharper mission and impact focus

-- More, and pooled, funding.
+- more, and pooled, funding.

 One CGIAR is based on the premise that CGIAR’s people, together with partners, can have more impact when brought together under fewer institutional boundaries and supported by empowered management, clear governance and an integrated operational structure.